 Countries export similar products at very different prices.
 Tomatoes are an interesting example.
 While the unit value of exported Albanian tomatoes is around $0.50 per kilogram, nearby Italy exports tomatoes at $2.40 per kilogram.
 The unit value of Albanian tomatoes is five times less than the price of Italian ones!

-Senior Trade Economist - World Bank
+Young Professional, Economist - World Bank

 Senior Economist - World Bank

-Economist for the Macroeconomics, Trade and Investment Global Practice in the Europe and Central Asia region - World Bank
+Senior Economist for the Macroeconomics, Trade and Investment Global Practice in the Europe and Central Asia region - World Bank

 What explains these price gaps?
 Differences in perceived or actual product quality, whether the product is sold to a final user or an intermediate processor and the affluence of the destination market all likely play a role.
 Going back to the example of tomatoes, Albanian tomatoes exported to Serbia for further processing into canned tomato sauce are likely to sell at a lower price than high-grade Italian salad tomatoes sold to the United Kingdom.

 The existence of these price gaps points to an opportunity: exporting better.
 Increasing exports in existing product categories, or diversifying into new categories, requires significant investment in production facilities and building new relationships with customers in foreign markets.
 While tackling these challenges is crucial, overcoming these obstacles may take a long time and come at a significant expense.
 Exporters should therefore also consider leveraging a potentially more immediate margin to increase their revenues: upgrading the quality of their export basket and selling them at a higher price.